RyanLILXwX/RyanLILXwX/README.md

 - Developed a robust feature engineering and data preprocessing framework, including dynamic SMOTE oversampling, automated hyperparameter tuning and validation-driven model selection to maximize predictive performance.
 - Established a unified training/evaluation strategy with reproducibility, scalability, and extensibility as core design principles.
 - Green, A., Nie, Z., Qin, H., Seneviratne, O., Bennett, K. (2026).
 FinSurvival: A Suite of Large-Scale Survival Modeling Tasks from Finance.
 Accepted at the Data-Centric Machine Learning Research (DMLR) Workshop, 2026.

+### Capgemini Consulting (Jun 2024 - Aug 2024 | Shanghai, China)

+#### Algorithm Engineer Intern
+- Developed and implemented a Python-based optimization model for the Vehicle Routing Problem with Time Windows (VRPTW) to improve logistics routing efficiency.
+- Leveraged K-means and hierarchical clustering to group delivery orders and in each cluster applied Diijstra algorithm for shortest-path calculation.
+- Enhanced route feasibility by integrating the 2-opt algorithm to eliminate path self-intersections, resulting in optimized and cleaner routing solutions.
+- Validated across multiple datasets, consistently achieving over 80% vehicle load utilization.

 ### ByteDance (Aug 2024 - Nov 2024 | Remote: Beijing, China)